mitjafelicijan/clutch/README.md

 There are some extensions available for Gnome that introduce tiling but none of them were up to par with proper tiling window manager like `dwm` or `i3`.

+This approach DOES NOT require `dwm` to be installed on your machine.

 # How?

 This project heavily relies on several [Suckless](https://suckless.org/)